HungTranEMC2/Marketing-MLOps/README.md

 configured to connect to your local MySQL instance.

-### Data_Analysis:
+# Data_Analysis:
 This folder contain the Exploration and Analysis part of the project

+## Content:
+ - **EDA.ipynb**:

- 	- 'EDA.ipynb': This is the jupyter notebook that contain the statistical and visualization of the dataset.
+  - **Description**: This is the jupyter notebook that contain the statistical and visualization of the dataset.
+It include the statistical summary and visualization to understand data better
+  -

-### Data_Science:
+# Data_Science:
 	This folder contain the Machine Learning part of the project
 	- 'models.ipynb': this jupyter notebook contain the comparison between 3 models which are Linear_Regression (base model), XGBoost, and Random Forest
 	After comparing evaluation metrics, XGBoost shows as the best fit model compare to other 2 with the lowest RMSE score